Andrew Staniland

 Andrew served as Affiliate Composer to the Toronto Symphony Orchestra (2006-09) and the National Arts Centre Orchestra (2002–04), and has also been in residence at the Centre du Creation Musicale Iannis Xenakis (Paris, 2005).
 Recent commissioners and collaborators include Germany’s Flex Ensemble, the National Arts Centre Orchestra, American poet and activist Jessica Care Moore, cellist Frances-Marie Uitti, and Les Percussions de Strasbourg.
 Andrew also performs as a guitarist and with new media (computers and electronics).

-Andrew is currently Professor at Memorial University in St John’s Newfoundland, where he founded MEARL (Memorial ElectroAcoustic Research Lab).
-At MEARL, Andrew leads a cross-disciplinary research team that has produced the innovative JADE and Mune digital instruments: www.munemusic.com
+Andrew is currently Professor at Memorial University in St John’s Newfoundland, where he holds the title of University Research Professor.
+At Memorial, he founded MEARL (Memorial ElectroAcoustic Research Lab) where he leads a cross-disciplinary research team that has produced the innovative JADE and Mune digital instruments: www.munemusic.com

 AWARDS AND HONOURS